 RBC Capital Markets LLC and the other Underwriters have provided the following information for inclusion in this Official Statement: The Underwriters and their respective affiliates are full-service financial institutions engaged in various activities, that may include securities trading, commercial and investment banking, municipal advisory, brokerage, and asset management.
 In the ordinary course of business, the Underwriters and their respective affiliates may actively trade debt and, if applicable, equity securities (or related derivative securities) and provide financial instruments (which may include bank loans, credit support or interest rate swaps).
 The Underwriters and their respective affiliates may engage in transactions for their own accounts involving the securities and instruments made the subject of this securities offering or other offering of the District.
-The Underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and publish independent research views in respect of this securities offering or other offerings of the District.
-The Underwriters and their respective affiliates may make a market in credit default swaps with respect to municipal securities in the future.
+The Underwriters and their respective affiliates may also communicate independent investment recommendations, market color or trading ideas and publish independent respective affiliates may make a market in credit default swaps with respect to municipal securities in the future.